 The tipped minimum wage, or minimum cash wage, is the lowest amount you can pay a tipped employee per hour of work.
 A “tipped employee” is a worker in a service industry (e.g., restaurant) who customarily and regularly receives more than $30 per month in tips.
 The tipped minimum wage is lower than the regular minimum wage because employers can claim a tip credit.

-The tip credit is the difference between the minimum wage and the minimum cash wage.
+The tip credit is the difference between the minimum wage and the tipped minimum wage.
 There is a federal tipped minimum wage.
-But like the regular minimum wage rate, the tipped wage can vary depending on what state your business is in.
+But like the regular minimum wage rate, the cash wage can vary depending on what state your business is in.

 You must pay employees the higher of the: